wondergemd/GameComp/README.md

 By the end of Winter Term 2023, we only have a WASD driving feature that doesn't really replicate real life driving.
 The next term our goal is to feature a controller feature with a steering wheel, pedals and a gear shifter.
 Our goal is to simulate real life driving to help improve the ADAS feature for real cars.

-## Problem
-The problems associated to our project is related to ADAS real life features to help assist accident prevention measures.

-## Value Proposition
-Why is our product better?
-It simulates real life, which helps reduce cost with real life testing for improvement on ADAS features.

 ## Screenshots